memarin/dev-playbook/development-process.md

 Effectively managing technical debt by making updates are applied whenever possible.

-Breaking changes usually happens when an updated is applied to an app that has significant technical debt.
+Breaking changes usually happens when an update is applied to an app that has significant technical debt.

-It is a recommended practice to ensure update compatiblity whenever it is available.
+It is recommended practice to ensure update compatiblity whenever available.

 Rules in implementing updates: